MouseBiteLabs/Game-Boy-Enhance/AGBM-11 (Lithium-ion)/README.md

 - [Octopart](https://octopart.com/search?autosugg_idx=test&currency=USD&specs=0&full_query=ltc3527+&q=ltc3527&nq=ltc3527&s=1&inferred_category_id=4305&inference=1) lists a lot of different distributors and their stock levels

 As a last resort, AliExpress seems to have a decent bit of them.
 (Order at your own risk!)

+### Crystal Oscillator

+You might have an easier time with fitment if you use the donor crystal oscillator instead of the new part.

 ## Lithium-ion Battery Supplies